FabSwingers.com

 I'm not so much the organising type.
 I'd love a poetry meet!
 But for me to organise it would feel like far too much pressure.
 Anyone else willing to set something up?

-By *ichaelsmyMan 16 weeks ago
+By *ichaelsmyMan over a year ago

 "They shall grow not old, as we that are left grow old: